rohan843/CTFs/picoCTF_348_FindAndOpen/README.md

 This CTF is available [here](https://play.picoctf.org/practice/challenge/348?category=4&page=1&solved=1).

 It gives us a ZIP file that has to be unlocked using a password hidden in another _tracefile_, that is a packet capture.

+I tried unzipping the archive, but it is password protected.
+I'll try analyzing the pcap now using wireshark.